Market Research for Market Readiness: upcycling pork organ meat into pet treats and pork fat into salve

 Goal #1.
 Ballot creation for both Oinkment and Pet Treats.

 • Updated notes/activities to the originally proposed Goal #1: The original proposal stated staff would make a customer survey with the OSU template and survey clients.
 After tracking down the OSU staff who made the survey tool, it was determined that she is now retired in Maine and not actively taking new clients.
 However, she did spend some time working to help edit the excel based tool.
 From a practical standpoint, it's a little bit of an outdated tool and clunky to edit, but could make a good base for a survey project.
 A Pet treats version of the survey is included in the products list.
 Grant funds were also used for the time to work with Craig McAnsh of Native marketing in North Carolina to develop the pet treats market expansion plan that is included as a product with this report.
 In addition to the market expansion plan Craig helped to develop an alternative customer research survey in google forms that is a more modern tool and will be easier to administer at a farmers market or on-farm event.
+Additionally, it was found that at on-farm events and corresponding interactions with clients, basic flip charts and dot voting worked well to capture data.
+General conversation with groups, especially school groups, generated helpful feedback about barriers to purchasing/adopting the use of the skin care products.

 Goal #2.
 Consumer test survey event planning and production.
-This is the responsibility of the principal investigators.
-We are in conversation with the Nooksack Highschool FFA advisor to train their students in our testing methodology in order that students could conduct pilot test events during our winter 2024 farmstand events.
-Test events during the grant period will take place at Alluvial Farms in 2024 in continued partnership with agriculture teaching staff and students at our three local rural high schools, Nooksack High School, Mt.
+This was the responsibility of the principal investigators and involved conversations with the Nooksack Highschool FFA advisor to identify and train students in the testing methodology in order that students could conduct pilot test events during our winter 2024 farm stand events.
+Test events took take place at Alluvial Farms in 2024 in continued partnership with agriculture teaching staff and students at our three local rural high schools, Nooksack High School, Mt.
 Baker High School, and Ferndale High School.
-Specifically, test events during the grant period will take place at one Seattle farmers Market, one Bellingham Farmers Market, on our farm during the mid-September 2024 Whatcom County Farm Tour and on our farm at our 2024 October weekends u-pick pumpkin patch open houses.
+Test events during the grant period took place at one weekly, year-round Bellingham Farmers Market, on-farm during the mid-September 2024 and 2025 Whatcom County Farm Tour, on-farm during 2024 October weekends of u-pick pumpkin open house events, and through various school group farm tours during the 2024-2025 seasons.

 • Update to Goal #3: Given that the original tool did not perform as well as hoped, the opportunity to systematize an SOP for equipping students to do the testing was more challenging than expected.
 While students felt comfortable selling Alluvial products, the additional questions about product development did not flow as smoothly as hoped.
+Consequently, most of the discussion and data collection fell to the founders who were more comfortable soliciting information from groups and facilitating broader discussion about the importance of value-added enterprises, the details of production and application of end-use products.

 Goal #4.
 Evaluate and use testing results in product formulation, labeling, or market channel positioning.
-This is the responsibility of the principal investigators ongoing during the grant period, in partnership with our graphic designer, production staff, and marketing assistant staff.
+This was the responsibility of the principal investigators ongoing during the grant period, in partnership with our graphic designer, production staff, and marketing assistant staff.

 Goal #5.
 Produce a report for use in education program in year two.
 Please see "Sample Report" and "Market Research for Market Readiness Manual" attached as supporting documents at the end of the application.